COVID-19 Campus Update

 C. Transferability of Credit to Other Institutions

 Because each degree program of study at a particular college or university has specific course requirements, transferring from one institution to another is difficult.
 Each and every individual college or university has its own transfer credit policy.
-Ultimately, it is the student’s responsibility to ensure he or she is taking courses that will transfer.
+Ultimately, it is the student’s responsibility to ensure they are taking courses that will transfer.
 Platt College encourages students to become well informed about transferability of credit.
 Platt College cannot guarantee transferability of credits to other institutions.

 External Credit Policy